Medical Billing and Coding Schools

 Medical billers and coders are not required to obtain licensure in any state.

-• AAPC: Formerly known as the American Academy of Professional Coders, this organization offers several certifications.
+• AAPC: This organization offers several certifications.
 The most basic ones include Certified Professional Coder (CPC) and Certified Professional Biller (CPB).
 To qualify for the exams, you need to become an AAPC member.
 For the CPC exam, you also need at least two years of verified coding experience or at least 80 hours of relevant education plus one year of experience.
 You can still take the exam if you don't have the experience.
 (If you pass, you will have apprentice status until you gain the necessary experience.)

 • American Medical Billing Association (AMBA): To become a Certified Medical Reimbursement Specialist (CMRS), you'll need to have a high school diploma (or the equivalent), gain AMBA membership, and pass an exam that tests your knowledge of the field.
-To qualify for the Certified Medical Coding Specialist (CMCS) exam, you have to be an AMBA member and completed an approved training program.
-You must also have at least a year of experience, or already hold relevant certification from another organization.
+To qualify for the Certified Medical Coding Specialist (CMCS) exam, you must be an AMBA member and complete an approved training program.
+You must also have at least a year of experience or have already received relevant certification from another organization.

 • National Healthcareer Association (NHA): You can become a Certified Billing & Coding Specialist (CBCS) if you have a high school diploma (or the equivalent).
 You must also have completed an approved post-secondary program, gained one year or more experience in the field, and passed the exam.